 Real-world constraints are those inherited from properties of the real world, the laws of physics for example.
 Clearly, programs that interact with the real world, in particular cyber-physical systems, should observe these constraints.
 Software developers intend this to be the case, but software faults can occur that cause the software to violate the constraints.

 Research efforts in this area have tended to focus on checking software’s consistency with specific types of real-world constraints, e.g. the consistent use of physical units and physical dimensions [4],[9].
 In prior research [14][15] in which we sought a comprehensive approach, we introduced a new structure, the interpreted formalism, that combines: (a) the logic of the computation, i.e., the traditional notion of software with (b) the interpretation of the logic, i.e., details of how the software is “connected” to the real world.
-The interpreted formalism model provides a framework for analysis of the consistency of the system’s logic with the real-world entities with which the logic interacts.
+The interpreted formalism model provides a framework for the analysis of the consistency of the system’s logic with the real-world entities with which the logic interacts.
 In the model, the consistency of physical units and of physical dimensions are special cases.

 The interpretation component of a situated formalism is in machine readable form thereby allowing: (a) the precise definition of constraints derived from the real world, and (b) the use of several analysis techniques that enable automated checking of these constraints.
 We conducted a preliminary case study of interpreted formalisms on an open-source project, the Kelpie flight planner[11], that is approximately 13,000 lines of source code.
 This study illustrated the feasibility and potential benefits of the use of interpreted formalisms [14].